 Answer: James Wilson

-Wilson wrote by hand the earliest known copies of the U. S. Constitution.
-After submitting the first draft, the Constitutional Convention recessed for 10 days while the Committee of Detail reviewed the document.
+Wilson wrote, by hand, the earliest known copies of the U. S. Constitution.
+After submitting the first draft, which was written by Wilson, the Constitutional Convention recessed for 10 days while the Committee of Detail reviewed the document.
 After making several revisions, Wilson re-wrote the constitution.
 This version of the document was sent to the printer; but even this printed version had to be further revised.
 On September 17, 1787, the delegates of the Constitutional Convention met in Philadelphia and approved and signed the Constitution.

 HSP owns several different handwritten and printed copies of the U. S. Constitution, including the earliest surviving versions by James Wilson.
-These documents can be viewed by appointment.
+Currently, these documents can be viewed at the National Constitution Center in its exhibit, American Treasures: Documenting the Nation’s Founding, which runs through Fall 2017.